 The Truth Behind Some Common Skin Tag Myths

 There are wide variations in the skin and the growths that appear on body.
 Nevi, vascular birth marks, Mongolian spots, and cafe au lait marks are a few examples of skin markings caused by an excess of skin pigmentation.
-Other markings, like skin tags, are not caused by pigmentation differences, but by something else entirely.
+Other markings, like skin tag myths, are not caused by pigmentation differences, but by something else entirely.

 Myth - Skin Tags Appear At Random